qualcomm/resource-tuner/Docs/README.md

 ./resource_tuner_cli --untune --handle <>
 ```
 Where:
-- `handle`: Handle of the previously issued Tune Request, which needs to be untuned
+- `handle`: Handle of the previously issued tune request, which needs to be untuned

 Example:
 ```bash